 Participating costs

 Participating costs are those costs that the federal government has agreed to or does pay on a specific project.
-All participating costs are eligible costs, but depending on the agreement and the results of the project management, all eligible costs may not be participating.
+All participating costs are eligible costs but depending on the agreement and the results of the project management, all eligible costs may not be participating.

 Non-participating costs